5 Effective Steps to Build Confidence Fast

 5 Steps to Build Confidence Fast

-A study published in the Journal of Personality and Social Psychology found that pretending to be confident—even when you’re not—can actually make you feel more confident.
-This is called the “fake it till you become it” effect.
+Research from the Journal of Personality and Social Psychology revealed that even if you “fake” feeling confident when you’re not, you will begin to actually feel more confident.
+They called this “the ‘fake it till you become it’ effect.”

 Read also: 45 Confidence-Building Journaling Prompts